Frederick J. Karch

-Brigadier General Frederick Joseph Karch (August 9, 1917 – May 23, 2009) was United States Marine Corps officer who served during World War II and the Vietnam War, particularly notable in the latter for leading the Marine Corps onto Nam O Beach at the beginning of large-scale US involvement in Vietnam.
+Frederick Joseph Karch (August 9, 1917 – May 23, 2009) was a United States Marine Corps officer who served during World War II and the Vietnam War, particularly notable in the latter for leading the Marine Corps onto Nam O Beach at the beginning of large-scale US involvement in Vietnam.

 Biography

 Early life

-Karch was born in Carmi in the state of Illinois, son of Carmi Township High School principal Henry J. Karch and his wife Flora Clark Karch.
+Karch was born in Carmi, Illinois, the son of Carmi Township High School principal Henry J. Karch and his wife Flora Clark Karch.
 In 1935 he graduated from Carmi Township High School and went on to study at the University of Illinois.

 Enlistment and World War II

 After one year at the University of Illinois, where he was a member of Sigma Alpha Epsilon fraternity, Karch transferred to the United States Naval Academy in Annapolis, Maryland.
 Upon graduation in June 1940, he was commissioned as a United States Marine Corps second lieutenant.
 At Philadelphia Navy Yard, Karch completed Basic Training and was sent to San Diego as a battery officer in the 10th Marine Regiment.

 In 1941, while Karch was stationed in Iceland, America was brought into World War II by the Japanese attack on Pearl Harbor.
 During the war, Karch rose through the ranks to lieutenant colonel in a series of promotions in March 1942, May 1942, May 1943 and May 1945.

 In July 1942, Karch joined the 12th Marines, 3rd Marine Division as a battalion executive officer.
 From February until September 1943 he served as commanding officer, 1st Battalion, 14th Marines, and served for the remainder of the war as operations officer of the 14th Marines.
 Karch was awarded the Legion of Merit and the Bronze Star during the Roi-Namur, Saipan, Tinian, and Iwo Jima campaigns.